allure-framework/allure-csharp/Allure.Xunit/README.md

 ## Quick start

 Install the Allure.Xunit package and run the tests normally.
-In many cases allure should start automatically.
+In many cases, allure should start automatically.
 The result files are created in the `allure-results` directory in the target directory.
-If that didn't happen, check out the `Running tests in a CI pipeline` section.
+If that didn't happen, check out the [Why the Allure results directory is empty?](#why-the-allure-results-directory-is-empty) section.

 ## Further readings